I Quit My Software Engineering Degree Because of Autistic Burnout

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-This is why I built Spoons.
-I realized my degree was making burnout worse, not better.
-Building a tool to track moments that drain me—moments I didn't fully see until I started tracking—was enough to quit and prioritize recovery.
+I built Spoons since for one, I realized my degree was making burnout worse, not better, as I orignally thought it would.
+Secondly, I felt building a tool to track moments that drain me (Such as the endless cycle of repeating flashcard)—moments I didn't fully see until I started tracking—was enough to quit and prioritize recovery.
+Taking a step back gave me more than enough clarity (And motivation) to work on Spoons!ge

 — Omari